Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

-In this subsection, we derive the optimal pooling structure at the limit for a pool with general losses under Model 2.
-More specifically, we aim at minimizing $\mathrm{DR}_{i}(1)$ for each participant based on the asymptotic expression derived earlier in Theorem \ref{difthm}.
-This is done first by fixing the value of $\xi$ and solving for the optimal $\lambda_{i}$'s.
-The resulting pool, called the asymptotic optimal pool, enables a global maximization of the diversification benefit for all participants in the pool and naturally leads to a Pareto optimality.
+In this subsection, we derive the optimal pooling structure in the limit for a pool with general losses under Model 2.
+More specifically, we aim at minimizing $\mathrm{DR}_{i}(1)$ for each participant based on the asymptotic expression derived earlier in Theorem \ref{difthm}, where the value of $\xi$ is fixed and we solve for the optimal $\lambda_{i}$.
+The resulting pool, called the asymptotically optimal pool, enables a simultaneous maximization of the diversification benefit for all participants in the pool.
 It provides an approximation to the practical problem (\ref{pop}) at a level $p$ close to 1.

 \begin{theorem} Assume that $0\leq \theta_i \leq 1$ for $i=1,...,n$.
 Under Model 2, we have for any $\xi>0$,

 where the optimal $\boldsymbol{\lambda}^{\ast}=\arg \min_{\boldsymbol{\lambda} }\mathrm{DR}_{i}(1)$ satisfies that